-but it cannot be completely dissected till the os innominatum has been separated.
-In continuing the dissection, a thin ligamentous expansion, will be found deep-seated between the pubes and ischia, stretched between the rami of the pubes, of a triangular form, to which the bulb is firmly connected, and through the centre of which the urethra passes.
+This muscle should be laid bare, but it cannot be completely dissected till the os innominatum has been separated.
+In continuing the dissection, a thin ligamentous expansion will be found deep-seated between the pubes and ischia, stretched between the rami of the pubes, of a triangular form, to which the bulb is firmly connected, and through the centre of which the urethra passes.

 Origin.
-By a distinct edge from the os pubis within the pelvis, at the upper edge of the foramen thyroideum; from the aponeurosis covering the obturator internus and coccygeus muscles; and from the spinous process of the ischium.
+By a distinct edge from the os pubis within the pelvis, at the upper edge of the foramen obturator; from the aponeurosis covering the obturator internus and coccygeus muscles; and from the spinous process of the ischium.
 Its fibres descend and converge.